 People with disabilities have equal access to healthcare, education, employment and social protection.

 Throughout 2016, we will continue with our core strategy and work hard to reach our targets.
 Our Million Miracles campaign remains on course to deliver funding for one million sight-restoring operations by 2018.
 Our UNITED programme in Northern Nigeria also gathers speed with its target of delivering 124 million NTD treatments by September 2017, protecting 27 million people against diseases such as trachoma and river blindness.

-We plan to cement our leadership position on sustainable development goals through strong inclusive programmes, including increasing the number of people with disabilities in our own organisation.
-You can help
+We plan to cement our leadership position on sustainable development goals through strong inclusive programmes, including increasing the number of people with disabilities in our own organization.

-The world is changing Your help really makes a difference Visit www.sightsavers.org or call us on 0800 089 2020 Our Put Us in the Picture campaign will be rolled out in Ireland and elsewhere.
+Our Put Us in the Picture campaign will be launched in Ireland and elsewhere.
 We will move onto the next phase of our Global Trachoma Mapping Project - Tropical Data - which will build on the immense GTMP platform to gather similar data for neglected tropical diseases.

 Our communications will be strengthened with a new Director of News to lead our media team and spread the word about our work to appropriate audiences worldwide.
 The reinforcement of mutual learning and innovation between our NTD and eye health programmes will also be key.